Sahaja – The Practice of Natural Contemplation

 About the teacher

 Shambhavi emphasizes the more explicitly devotional teachings and practices of Trika Shaivism and Dzogchen and direct knowing through encounters with the wisdom of the heart.
 She is also known for making complex teachings about the nature of the self and reality understandable, practical, and always relatable to everyday experience.
 Her teachings are grounded in her more than thirty-five years of daily personal practice and personal retreats.

 “Generosity is a fountain of living light at the heart of creation.
 Having opened your heart and recognized its identity with the heart of the divine, you want to be here giving and giving throughout your natural lifetime.
 This is the essence of realization.” ~Shambhavi

 You can read more about Shambhavi’s background, training and publications here.

-All Jaya Kula teachings offer “regular” and “low-income” options for registration.
+All Jaya Kula teachings offer “regular”, “low-income”, and “supporting” options for registration.
 Just choose the option that’s appropriate for you.

 If you find that you cannot afford the low-income fee, please email Nirmana, Jaya Kula’s administrator.

 The “Lakshmi’s Cupboard” option is for people not attending this teaching who wish to assist others to attend.
 Please write “Lakshmi” in the message line when making your donation so that your contribution can be earmarked for students in need.